After all, 4K technology was already around when the previous Apple TV launched in 2015, but Apple simply chose to ignore it.

-But the addition of HDR is undoubtedly an even bigger upgrade, as it makes movies really pop from the screen.
-Whites are pure and bright, colours are vastly more vibrant and vivid, and blacks deeper and more solid.
+But the addition of HDR is undoubtedly an even bigger upgrade, as it makes movies pop from the screen.
+Whites are pure and bright, colours are more vibrant and vivid, and blacks deeper and more solid.
 It’s simply a more exciting and enticing picture.

-So far, we’re only really talking about HDR10 content, but the Apple TV 4K also carries some movies with Dolby Vision, a more advanced version of HDR that’s applied on a frame-by-frame basis and capable of better results.
+So far, we’re only really talking about HDR10 content, but the Apple TV 4K also carries some movies with Dolby Vision, a more advanced version of HDR that’s applied on a frame-by-frame basis and capable of even better results.

 If you’ve not experienced 4K HDR from Netflix before, you’re in for a treat.
 If you have, the performance is essentially the same as that provided by your TV.
 The extra power of the A10X chip doesn’t translate into an enhanced Netflix performance, but perhaps that’s not really a surprise.

-But whatever the reasoning, the Apple TV 4K does at least sound good, delivering a crisp, clear, weighty and solid sound.
+But whatever the reasoning, the Apple TV 4K does at least sound good, delivering a crisp, clear, weighty and solid performance.
 When fed into an appropriate system, it produces a surround-sound field that’s accurate and atmospheric.

 It just feels that a few minor adjustments – simply bitstreaming Dolby Digital Plus would be a start – would lift it further.